 As defined in the legislation that established Maine Dairy and Nutrition Council as a public instrumentality, all current and future employees have full rights and benefits under the Maine Public Employees Retirement System (MainePERS).
 Employees contribute to MainePERS, an agent multiple-employer public retirement system that acts as a common investment and administrative agent for public school teachers, state employees and political subdivisions.
 Employees are required to contribute 7.65% of their annual salary to the system.
-The Council contributes 24.01% to fund the employees' retirement accounts.
-During the year ended December 31, 2018, the Council contributed \$30,880 into the plan.
+The Council contributes 26.78% to a confidential employees' retirement account and 21.98% to all other employees' retirement accounts.
+During the year ended December 31, 2020, the Council contributed \$29,313 into the plan.